inseq-team/inseq/README.md

 ![GPT-2 Attribution in the console](docs/source/images/inseq_python_console.gif)

+## What does Inseq support?

+- Feature attribution of sequence generation for most `ForConditionalGeneration` (encoder-decoder) and `ForCausalLM` (decoder-only) models from 🤗 Transformers

+- Support for single and batched attribution using multiple gradient-based feature attribution methods from Captum

+- Post-hoc aggregation of feature attribution maps via `Aggregator` classes.

+- Attribution visualization in notebooks, browser and command line.

+- Command line interface for attributing single examples or entire 🤗 datasets.

+- Custom attribution of target functions, supporting advanced usage for cases such as contrastive and uncertainty-weighted feature attributions.

+- Extract and visualize custom scores for every generation step alongsides attribution maps.

+## What we plan to support in the future?

+- Attention-based and occlusion-based feature attribution methods

+- Interoperability with other interpretability libraries

+- Rich and interactive visualizations in a tabbed interface

 ## Using the Inseq client

 The Inseq library also provides useful client commands to enable repeated attribution of individual examples and even entire 🤗 datasets directly from the console.
 See the available options by typing `inseq -h` in the terminal after installing the package.